bhpike65/go-stun/README.md

 go run server.go -slave -slaveserver 1.1.1.1:12345 -primary-addr 2.2.2.2 -primary-port 3478 -alt-port 3479
 ```
 then it will start a tcp server listen on 1.1.1.1:12345, and waits request from master server.
-you should add iptables rules to filter the packet which isn't come from master server.
+you should add iptables rules to filter the packet which doesn't come from master server.

 2. start master server